R365 Payments Service

 Initial Setup

 The initial setup of R365 Payments requires updating bank accounts and vendors to include necessary information for successful payments.
-If you do not want to include a bank account or a vendor in these types of payments, you can exclude them from this service by marking them as Excluded from R365 Payments.
+To exclude vendors from use with the R365 Payments service, users can choose an alternate payment method on the vendor record.
+To ensure specific accounts are not used with the R365 Payments service, users can exclude the accounts.
 Complete setup to initiate the verification process where all bank account and vendor information is verified by R365.
 For a walkthrough of the setup process, see Getting Started.

 Payments Process Flow